Men's Tennis Office: 706-542-9348

 Manuel Diaz Email: Mannydiaz@sports.uga.edu

-In his 26th season as the Georgia men's tennis coach and one of only two coaches in program history at the varsity level, Bulldog letterwinner Manuel Diaz guided the team to the round of 16 of the NCAA Championships while winning a league-leading 37th Southeastern Conference title.
+Manuel Diaz is in his 27th season as head coach at Georgia, and he is one of only two coaches in program history at the varsity level.
+In his 26th season, the Bulldog letterwinner guided the team to the round of 16 of the NCAA Championships while winning a league-leading 37th Southeastern Conference title.
 Following the 2013-14 season, Diaz owns a career record of 603-130 (0.823).
 He won the 600th match of his career in April 2014 vs. Alabama, becoming just the 10th NCAA Division-I coach to reach that milestone, and won his second ITA Southeast Region Coach of the Year award in three years and seventh overall.

 In 2012, Diaz as captured his 550th career win in a mid-season dual match vs. Vanderbilt, and was named the ITA Southeast Region Coach of the Year for the sixth time in his career.
 It was his 30th season overall coaching in Athens as he completed six seasons as an assistant.